-- 1) The voting rights of shareholders (for voting through remote e-Voting before the AGM and remote e-Voting during the AGM) shall be in proportion to their shares of the paid-up equity share capital of the Company as on the cut-off date, which is September 19, 2022.
-A person whose name is recorded in the Register of Members or in the Register of Beneficial Owners maintained by the Depositories as on the cut-off date only shall be entitled to avail the facility of remote e-voting as well as voting at the AGM. - 2) Any person who is not a member as on the cutoff- date should treat this Notice for information only. - 3) The e-voting period commences on Friday, September 23, 2022 at 9.00 a.m.
-(IST) and ends Sunday, September 25, 2022 at 5.00 p.m.
-(IST) during this period, shareholders of the Company, holding shares in physical form or in dematerialized form, as on the cut-off date, i.e. September 19, 2022, may cast their vote electronically.
-The e-voting module shall be disabled by NSDL for voting.
+1) The voting rights of shareholders (for voting through remote e-Voting before the AGM and remote e-Voting during the AGM) shall be in proportion to their shares of the paid-up equity share capital of the Company as on the cut-off date, which is 19th September, 2023.
+A person whose name is recorded in the Register of Members or in the Register of Beneficial Owners maintained by the Depositories as on the cut-off date only shall be entitled to avail the facility of remote e-voting as well as voting at the AGM.